courselab/snaskii21/.github/ISSUE_TEMPLATE/issue-bug.md

 3. Scroll down to '....'
 4. See error

-## What do you believe the expected behavior is
+## What the expected behavior should've been
-A clear and concise description of what you expected to happen.
+A clear and concise description of what was expected to happen.

 ## Relevant screenshots
 If applicable, add screenshots to help explain your problem.